SAP/luigi/docs/content-guidelines.md

    */
 ```

-2. Once you added your documentation in the relevant `.js` file, save your changes and run this command on your branch:
+2. Once you added your documentation in the relevant `.js` file, save your changes and run this command from the Luigi root folder:

     ```shell
     lerna run docu